ZephyrBlu/zephyrus-sc2-parser/README.md

 You can optionally use the `local` flag to indicate you want to parse a replay without MMR, otherwise the parser will abort the replay. `local` is set to False by default.

+By default the generated timeline will be in 5sec intervals (22.4 gameloops = 1 second, 22.4 * 5 = 112).
+You can specify a custom interval in gameloops using the `tick` keyword argument.

 The `creep` flag can be used to disable tracking Creep spread, as it requires a network request to get map details. `creep` is set to True by default.

 ### Return Values